-TVMDL tests hundreds of specimens from clients across Texas, in neighboring states, and around the world every business day.
-It protects the state’s $11.4 billion livestock industry as well as poultry, companion animals, exotic animals, racing animals, and wildlife.
+TVMDL tests hundreds of specimens from clients across Texas, in neighboring states, and around the world every business day, The Texas A&M Veterinary Medical Diagnostic Laboratory (TVMDL) contributes significantly to protecting the health of livestock, poultry, companion animals, exotic animals, racing animals, and wildlife.

 As one of the busiest diagnostic laboratories in the nation, TVMDL delivers accurate and timely test results that are essential for early detection and control of disease — including more than 16,000 tests annually to detect high-consequence pathogens.
 TVMDL’s diagnostic services make a critical contribution to the One Health/One Medicine approach to protecting public health.
 Every day, veterinarians, animal owners, animal industries, and government agencies depend on TVMDL’s globally recognized expertise.